ochzhen/ochzhen.github.io/_posts/2021-06-13-child-resources-in-azure-bicep.md

 ## Conditional Deployment

-Conditional deployment allows deciding whether a resource should be deployed based on a **condition evaluated at runtime**.
+Conditional deployment allows deciding whether a resource should be deployed based on a **condition evaluated at the start of the deployment**.

 For example, we can introduce a parameter which controls whether our resource will be deployed, or we can compute the condition based on the state of other resources.